OccupyWallStreet/nycga4/wp-content/plugins/user-switching/readme.txt

 Contributors: johnbillion
 Tags: users, profiles, user switching, fast user switching, multisite, buddypress, bbpress, become, user management, developer
 Requires at least: 3.1
-Tested up to: 4.0
+Tested up to: 4.3
-Stable tag: 1.0.1
+Stable tag: 1.0.8
 License: GPL v2 or later

 Instant switching between user accounts in WordPress.

 == Description ==

 This plugin allows you to quickly swap between user accounts in WordPress at the click of a button.
 You'll be instantly logged out and logged in as your desired user.
-This is handy for test environments where you regularly log out and in between different accounts, or for adminstrators who need to switch between multiple accounts.
+This is handy for test environments where you regularly log out and in between different accounts, or for administrators who need to switch between multiple accounts.

 = Features =